joaoregis/csgo.go-client/README.md

 ## Currently known issues

-- Name ESP is drawn out of center in some circunstances
+- Name ESP is drawn out of center in some circunstances (visual impact only/ low priority)

 ## CGO Issues relatable commands